ABOUT ME

 PSYCHOLOGIST NIP®

-At 16 there was a flash that I wanted to study psychology and at 33 there was a flash that I wanted to do an intensive in-depth yoga training, and in the past few years shamanism has entered my life in that way.
+At 16 there was a knowing that I had to study psychology and at 33, I was sitting on the couch at night I knew I had to do an intensive in-depth yoga training, and in the past few years the wisdom of indigenous tribes has entered my life in that way.

 The basis of all the work I do is the functioning of our fantastic nervous system and how we can ensure that it is in such a state that we feel safe and connected.
 That we live and work inspired and happy.
-That we come into our own.
+That we blossom the way we are meant to blossom.
 That state of being is locked in our nervous system, see it as a birthright.
 There are many entrances to reach that state, even in difficult circumstances.
 The quest is to get to know our personal keys.
 I have developed a concrete, holistic and profound method that can help with that.

 If your child has an eating disorder, you literally and figuratively need a long breath.
-Investing in yourself despite the difficult circumstances is worth gold.
+Investing in yourself despite the difficult circumstances is no luxury, it's needed and you are worth it.

 If you want to know more about my educational background and work experience, check out LinkedIn .
 I'm always happy to connect!